cheomanigua/webdevdocs/content/openssh.md

 1. User and password of remote user (you need to enter user and password everytime you ssh)
 2. Public and private keys (you don't need to enter user and password)

+The first time you connect to a remote server, you will have to authenticate with user and password.
+You then can generate a public and private key pair to authenticate.

 ### Public and private keys